 FEEDBACK RESPONSE Vision and Key Development Principles Natural England commented that green space should be appropriate to provide space for everyone (i.e. not to exclude dog walker), and for open space to be utilised as effective mitigation for recreational disturbance on nearby functionally linked land.
 Sport England recommended that a financial payment should be made to provide on-site and off-site sports facilities, including indoor facilities.
-The Masterplan has been drafted in accordance with (GI) which supports-on site GI in preference to off- Sport England recommend that the public right of way should be designed to preserve openness, promote natural surveillance, create a safe environment and ensure multiple access points.
+The Masterplan has been drafted in accordance with local plan policy on Green Infrastructure (GI) which supports-on site GI in preference to off-site provision. designed to preserve openness, promote natural surveillance, create a safe environment and ensure multiple access points.
 Comments from Sport England also suggest that the existing buffer between the site and the Dovecote Field creates a barrier between the two sections of the residential development, and they query whether more could be done to create active links between the southwest corner of the site and the proposed community facilities.
-Furthermore, they suggested promoting connections between the two residential zones to provide an attractive link between the site and existing village. centre of the site in the location of the existing PRo The Masterplan also promotes permeability thro points to and from the adjacent proposed housing a and proposed open space.
-The design principles i promotes natural surveillance over the areas of pu The landowner of the Dovecote land has chosen r The 'Right to Ride' representative for Cycling UK suggested that there should only be one spine road crossing of the PROW, but that there should be several crossings for pedestrians and cyclists.
-Housing Mix There were 13 responses relating to the mix of housing, with a need for starter homes being identified three times, shared ownership affordable housing one time, social rent affordable housing two times, housing adaptable for the elderly nine times, self-build plots two times, 1 and 2 bed smaller properties four times and family homes once.
-A sheltered housing scheme for the elderly and possibly for younger Masterplan requires planning applications to prop policy requirements relating to the mix of housing disabled people A mix of all housing types but no large block of any one type • Self-build to be conditioned so that it would be in keeping with the rest of the dwellings Only bungalows in the fields immediately to the north and the west of the dovecote fields Non Residential Uses The public consultation identified alternative ways in which the different non-residential land uses could be located within the site.
-Concept A was to locate the employment use and store to the north west corner of the site and to distribute the remaining non-residential uses either side of the PRoW, so that they benefit from this accessibility to the village but are not located adjacent to one another.
-Concept B was to locate all the non-residential uses together in one single location on the eastern site boundary adjacent to the retained and enhance PRoW.
-Concept C was to locate the employment area and convenience store to the north west corner of the site and locate the remaining non-residential uses together in one group to the east of the site adjacent to the PRoW. strategy for the Masterplan was a mixture of conclocated towards the north west corner of the site an together to create a community hub on the easter This is reflected in the final Masterplan.
-There were 8 responses to this question, with 4 favouring concept B and 4 favouring concept C.
+Furthermore, they suggested promoting The 'Right to Ride' representative for Cycling UK suggested that there should only be one spine road crossing of the PROW, but that there should be several crossings for pedestrians and cyclists.
+This is reflected in the Masterplan.
+Housing Mix starter homes being identified three times, shared ownership affordable A mix of all housing types but no large block of any one type - Self-build to be conditioned so that it would be in keeping with the rest of the dwellings Only bungalows in the fields immediately to the north and the west of the dovecote fields Non Residential Uses non-residential land uses could be located within the site.
+Concept A was to locate the employment use and store to the north west corner of the There were 8 responses to this question, with 4 favouring concept B and 4 favouring concept C.